Dark Legion Resurgence- REALLY Getting Started- Part 5

 Siege of the Citadel plastics stripped, rebased, and reprimed.

-Bringing us to the situation of dozens (I have not done a full count, yet) of miniatures that need to be rebased and touched up or repainted.
+This brings us to the situation of dozens (I have not done a full count, yet) of miniatures that need to be rebased and touched up or repainted.
 Will they be used for Warzone?
-Probably not, though a Siege of the Citadel style game using the Dwarven Forge dungeon tiles and more modern minis with the Dark Legions stuff would be pretty awesome.
+Probably not, though a Siege of the Citadel style game using Dwarven Forge dungeon tiles would be pretty awesome.

-Since there were so many Dark Legion figures I was looking at to take part in the Dark Legion Resurgence project, I subconsciously split them up not 4 or 5 different segments- or perhaps "spikes" would be more appropriate.
+Since there were so many Dark Legion figures I was looking at to take part in the Dark Legion Resurgence project, I subconsciously split them up not 4 or 5 different segments- or perhaps "spikes" would be a more appropriate term.

 Pretorian Stalkers, Nepharite of Algeroth, Cultist Leader Guy, Technomancer, and a honkin' huge full metal Razide!

 Spike 1 contains some of the bigger metal figures and has seen a little action on some previously unpainted figures like the Metropolitan Prophet, my second Immaculate Fury, and the Carnal Harvester.
-The unfinished figures include a Nepharite, a Razide (the more properly sized sculpt), the stripped and reprimed Pretorian Stalkers, and some of the Heretic Cult figures.
-I also based up a few random metal Legionnaires at the same time as these were put onto the Chaos Waste bases, but they'll turn up eventually.
+The main figures for this spike include a Nepharite, a Razide (the more properly sized sculpt), the stripped and reprimed Pretorian Stalkers, and some of the Heretic Cult figures.
+I also based up a couple of random metal Legionnaires at the same time as these more impressive minis.
+I haven't found all of those Legionnaires, but they'll turn up eventually.

-Spike 2 has seen the most progress, so far.
-The Ilian faction Templars and others were rebased in 2020, but I feel like they need some additional paint work eventually, if only a wash and/or more highlights.
-But there are some plastic Siege of the Citadel Legionnaires that were painted up in a more Ilian color scheme who will probably be stripped before their rebasing.
+Spike 2 has seen the most progress so far.
+The Ilian faction Templars were rebased in 2020.
+I feel like the Templars need some additional paintwork eventually, if only a wash and/or more highlights.
+There are also some plastic Siege of the Citadel Legionnaires that were painted up in a more Ilian-like color scheme who will probably be stripped before their rebasing.

-Spike 3 would be the metal Legionnaires and a few specialists/characters.
-Pictures on this progress
+Spike 3 is the metal Legionnaires and a few specialists/characters.
+Progress on this spike led to the building of a lot more bases for the next spike.

 The test figures with materials to echo the Chaos Waste style bases, because there's not enough of the fancy bases for all of the minis that need them.